DataDog/integrations-extras/algorithmia/README.md

 Algorithmia Insights is a feature of Algorithmia Enterprise and provides a metrics pipeline that can be used to instrument, measure, and monitor your machine learning models.
+Use cases for monitoring inference-related metrics from machine learning models include detecting model drift, data drift, model bias, etc.

-This integration allows you to stream operational metrics as well as user-defined, inference-related metrics from Algorithmia to the metrics API in Datadog.
+This integration allows you to stream operational metrics as well as user-defined, inference-related metrics from Algorithmia to Kafka to the logs API in Datadog.

 ![Algorithmia Insights in Datadog][2]

 ## Setup

-1. From your Algorithmia instance, configure Algorithmia Insights to connect to a Kafka broker.
+1. From your Algorithmia instance, configure Algorithmia Insights to connect to a Kafka broker (external to Algorithmia).
 2. Install and configure [Kafka Connect][3].
 3. Install the [Datadog Kafka Connector][4].
 4. Configure a Kafka Connect properties file in